empkins/empkins-sync-board-gui/CONTRIBUTING.md

 ### Release Model

-`empkins-sync-board-gui` follows typically semantic versioning: A.B.C (e.g. 1.3.5)
+`open-sync-board-gui` follows typically semantic versioning: A.B.C (e.g. 1.3.5)

 - `A` is the major version, which will be updated once there were fundamental changes to the project
 - `B` is the minor version, which will be updated whenever new features are added